RhetTbull/osxmetadata/README.md

 osxmetadata provides a simple interface to access various metadata about MacOS / OS X files.
 Currently supported metadata attributes include tags/keywords, Finder comments, authors, etc.

-## Why this package?
+## Motivation

-Apple provides rich support for file metadata through various metadata extended attributes  MacOS provides tools to view and set these various metadata attributes.
-For example, `mdls` lists metadata associated with a file and `xattr` allows the user to set extended attributes.
-However, neither of these tools makes it easy to modify.  `xattr`, for example, can set metadata attributes but requires the value be in the form of a plist which is impractical.   `osxmetadata` makes it easy to to manipulate the MacOS metadata attributes, either programmatically or through a command line tool.
+Apple provides rich support for file metadata through various metadata extended attributes.
+MacOS provides tools to view and set these various metadata attributes.
+For example, `mdls` lists metadata associated with a file but doesn't let you edit the data while `xattr` allows the user to set extended attributes but requires the values be in the form of a MacOS plist which is impractical.   `osxmetadata` makes it easy to to both view and manipulate the MacOS metadata attributes, either programmatically or through a command line tool.

 ## Supported operating systems